bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
-title = "Our Paper \"An Effective Joint Prediction Model for Travel Demands and Traffic Flows\" is accepted by ICDE 2021.
-Our approach is able to capture the region-level correlations, temporal periodicity and inter-traffic correlations in a systematic manner." url = "" certificate_url = "" date_start = "2020-08-12"
+title = "Our Paper on traffic prediction is accepted by ICDE 2021." url = "" certificate_url = ""
+date_start = "2020-08-12"